mitoc/website/_pages/about/get-reimbursed.md

 {% endtemplate %}

-{% template panel.html title: "Travel/gas (including leader gas subsidies) - no MIT certificates" id: "travel-nocert" %}
+{% template panel.html title: "Travel/gas - no MIT certificates" id: "travel-nocert" %}

   If you do not have access to the [Concur reporting tool](http://concur.mit.edu/), you must fill out a [travel voucher](http://studentlife.mit.edu/sites/default/files/Travel%20Voucher.pdf) and send to [mitoc-trez@mit.edu](mailto:mitoc-trez@mit.edu).
 Unlike other reimbursements, HARD COPIES OF RECEIPTS ARE REQUIRED!!!
 For personal vehicle mileage, include a Google Maps printout of the route for mileage.